 Based on surveillance data from this and previous years, it is likely that the introduction of PRCV to the Norwegian pig population occurred during 2018.
 The outbreak investigation conducted by the NFSA further showed that the virus spread rapidly to a high proportion of herds connected by trade of live pigs, but also to herds located less than 3 km from PRCV seropositive herds.
 The route of introduction to Norway was not identified.
 Based on the epidemiological features of PRCV and data from other countries, it appears likely that PRCV will become endemic in the Norwegian pig population.
-In 2023, the national herd seroprevalence for PRCV was estimated to 16.1%.
-In the counties of Rogaland and Agder the PRCV herd seroprevalence was 35.7%, while the corresponding herd seroprevalence was 7.8% outside Rogaland and Agder.
+In 2024, the national herd seroprevalence for PRCV was estimated to 11.9%.
+In the counties of Rogaland and Agder the PRCV herd seroprevalence was 23.3%, while the corresponding herd seroprevalence was 6.5% outside Rogaland and Agder This is lower than in the three previous years, but the cause of the decreasing seroprevalence is not known.

 With regards to influenza A, studies have shown that the H1N1pdm virus was most likely introduced to pigs by humans infected with the same virus (4, 5).
-The herd seroprevalence for H1N1pdm has decreased from 41% in 2017 to approximately 21% in 2023.
-It is not unlikely that the prevalence in the pig population is correlated with H1N1pdm in the human population.
-The decline from 2017 in herd prevalence was across all four production types and across all counties (Table 5).
-The herd prevalence in the Rogaland/Agder region, the densest pig farming area in Norway, remains the highest at 29.9% indicating a continued endemic situation.
-Except for H1N1pdm, the Norwegian swine population tested negative against other strains of influenza A virus that are endemic in most pig producing countries.
+The herd seroprevalence for H1N1pdm was 27.6% in 2024.
+It is not unlikely that the prevalence in the pig population is correlated with H1N1pdm09-like viruses in the human population.
+A decline from 2017 in herd prevalence was observed across all four production types and across all counties until 2022 when the seroprevalence was 12%.
+Since 2022 there has been an increase in the herd seroprevalence to the current year of reporting, but with considerable variation between counties (Table 5).
+The herd prevalence in the Rogaland/Agder region, the densest pig farming area in Norway, remains the highest at 38.4% indicating a continued endemic situation.
+Except for H1N1pdm09-like viruses, the Norwegian swine population tested negative against other strains of influenza A virus that are endemic in most pig producing countries.

-Region Total herds No. of herds tested No. of herds tested positive Percentage of herds tested positive (95% CI) Troms og Finnmark, Nordland 103 33 1 3 (0.1 - 15.8) Trøndelag, Møre og Romsdal 291 120 29 24.2 (16.8 - 32.8) Vestland 100 13 1 7.7 (0.2 - 36) Rogaland, Agder 481 154 46 29.9 (22.8 - 37.8) Vestfold og Telemark 123 43 4 9.3 (2.6 - 22.1) Oslo, Viken 192 56 10 17.9 (8.9 - 30.4) Innlandet 307 96 17 17.7 (10.7 - 26.8) Total 1 597 515 108 21 (17.5 - 24.7)
+Region Total herds No. of herds tested No. of herds tested positive Percentage of herds tested positive (95% CI) Nordland, Troms, Finnmark 104 24 1 4.2 (0.1 - 21.1) Trøndelag, Møre og Romsdal 284 107 25 23.4 (15.7 - 32.5) Vestland 92 16 5 31.2 (11 - 58.7) Rogaland, Agder 464 159 61 38.4 (30.8 - 46.4) Vestfold, Telemark 124 46 5 10.9 (3.6 - 23.6) Oslo, Akershus, Østfold, Buskerud 176 58 14 24.1 (13.9 - 37.2) Innlandet 290 86 26 30.2 (20.8 - 41.1) Total 1,534 496 137 27.6 (23.7 - 31.8)

 Table 5.
-Number of herds tested and percentage of herds positive for H1N1pdm per region in 2023.
-The total number of herds is based on Register of Production Subsidies as of 1st March 2023.
+Number of herds tested and percentage of herds positive for H1N1pdm09-like viruses per region in 2024.
+The total number of herds is based on Register of Production Subsidies as of 1st March 2024.

-Swine influenza A H1N1pdm infection in Norwegian pig herds have mainly been subclinical or with mild clinical signs in a small proportion of the herds (4, 7, 8).
+Swine influenza A H1N1pdm09-like virus infection in Norwegian pig herds have mainly been subclinical or with mild clinical signs in a small proportion of the herds (4, 7, 8).
 A longitudinal study from a Norwegian boar testing station published in 2014 showed that infected growing pigs had reduced feed efficiency due to poorer feed conversion ratio and as such increased the time before being sent to slaughter (9).